intel/gstreamer-media-SDK/README.md

 Usage
 -----
-Please refer to README.USAGE for examples on how to accomplish various video-related tasks with the GStreamer-MSDK plugins.
+Please refer to README.USAGE for examples on how to accomplish various video-related tasks with the GST-MFX plugins.

 License
 -------
-GStreamer-MSDK libraries and plugins are available under the terms of the GNU Lesser General Public License v2.1+.
+GST-MFX libraries and plugins are available under the terms of the GNU Lesser General Public License v2.1+.